January 30, 2023

 The ceremony emphasizes how the students have been supported and how their own caring hands will support others as nurses.

 To illustrate this, students stood in a circle holding hands with their family members—the first hands to support them.
-Next, they shook hands with their professors—the next hands to support them.
+Next, they shook hands with their nursing professors—the next hands to support them.
 Finally, they held hands with their fellow students whom they’ll support as classmates, colleagues and life-long friends.
 Each student also received a Hands of Caring pin.

 The Second Degree BSN program is a rigorous 11-month program for students who have degrees in other areas, but now want to become nurses.
 Tart shared that students have earned degrees in various areas, such as kinesiology, human nutrition, psychology, fine arts, language and literature.